-- The Company has mounted an offensive since the start of the second half of the current term.
-It is hiring more employees and is emphasizing Digital Consultants in its promotions and advertisements.
-Unique mobile stores will also appear soon.
-Rather than selling goods, these stores will come to customers' neighborhoods and propose digital lives by offering experiences in which customers receive advice. - The number of premium members has started to increase.
+- The Company has mounted an offensive since the start of the second half of the term ending March 2021.
+It plans to hire more employees and accept 400 loan employees from HIS.
+It is emphasizing its Digital Consultants in television commercials for advertising and publicity.
+Its unique Connected Mobile Stores will also appear starting this summer.
+Rather than selling things, those stores will come to customers' neighborhoods and propose digital lives by offering experiences in which customers receive advice. - The number of premium members has started to increase.
 The business model to support home digital life in a planned manner is proving to be effective.
-PC DEPOT aims to proceed to a new stage under the vision of "eliminating the digital divide" and the mission of "bringing Digital Consultants to all homes." - Needs for telework and online learning are increasing in order to respond to the novel coronavirus, and sales of PCs and tablets are growing.
-PC DEPOT can advise customers on any topic, including teleworking from home, online learning, and remote communications. - With regard to the New Lifestyle initiative, the following developments in particular are gaining momentum: 1) inquiries on purchasing new PCs to replace old models in order to effectively use online services and improving one's Internet environment, 2) how to use online learning and remote communications, 3) the revision of the new service usage fees, and 4) an expansion from existing to new members. - Digital Consultants, who are in charge of digital life plan consulting, are drastically transforming the way employees work.
+The Company will pursue LTV (lifetime value) under the vision of "eliminating the digital divide" and the mission of "bringing Digital Consultants to all homes."
+It also plans to revise its KPIs. - The addition of COVID-19 countermeasures has led to growth in needs for telework and online learning.
+PC DEPOT can advise customers on any topic, including teleworking from home, online learning, and remote communications.
+With regard to the New Lifestyle initiative, the following developments in particular are gaining momentum: 1) inquiries on purchasing new PCs to replace old models in order to effectively use online services and improving one's Internet environment, 2) how to use online learning and remote communications, 3) the revision of the new service usage fees, and 4) an expansion from existing to new members. - Digital Consultants, who are in charge of digital life plan consulting, are drastically transforming the way employees work.
 Three to five members will form a team (which is called a Works internally by PC DEPOT) in order to collectively develop the future digital lives of our premium members (families) as their Digital Consultants.
 It will focus on creating future value through the provision of planned proposals for their future digital lives.
-The demand creation effect of this proposal-based consultation is expected to materialize gradually. - The transformation into the new business model is truly progressive and innovative.
-With a greater retention rate of premium members and an increasing number of new premium members, profitability should increase even further going forward, although growth in operating results is expected to be somewhat muted in the immediate future due to advance investments in human resources, stores, and promotions and advertisements, etc. However, since the Company is likely to post an ordinary income to sales ratio of 10% and ordinary income of 5 billion yen within the next five years, its market evaluation will presumably improve significantly sooner or later.
+The demand creation effect of this proposal-based consultation is expected to materialize gradually. - The shift to a new business model is advanced and innovative, and is unique even by international standards.
+With a greater retention rate of premium members and an increasing number of new premium members, profitability should increase even further going forward, although growth in operating results is expected to be somewhat muted in the immediate future due to advance investments in human resources, stores, and promotions and advertisements, etc. Over the next five years, however, the Company will be evaluated by the market much more favorably because sales and profits from the subscription-type business model will grow steadily as the membership substantially expands.